 AN HITACHI Intercity Express has arrived at Newquay on the north coast of Cornwall for the first time.

-The gauging run from Bristol ended successfully at 11.17, when the nine-car Class 802 came to a stand at Newquay in preparation for the holiday season next year.
+The gauging run from Bristol ended successfully at 11.17, when the ten-car Class 802 came to a stand at Newquay in preparation for the holiday season next year.

 Through intercity trains run to Newquay between May and September, and the Great Western services from London Paddington have been worked by HSTs since 1987.